uchange/ulangel/README.md

 * `ulangel.utils.callbacks.OnlyTextCudaCallback`: put the model and the variables on cuda.

-* `ulangel.utils.callbacks.TextPlusCudaCallback`: is the textplus version.
+* `ulangel.utils.callbacks.TextPlusCudaCallback`: is the textplus version to put the model and the variables on cuda.

-* `ulangel.utils.callbacks.Recorder`: record the loss value and the learning rate of every batch, plot the variation of these two values if the function (recorder.plot_lr() / recorder.plot_loss() / recorder.plot()) is called.
+* `ulangel.utils.callbacks.Recorder`: record the loss value and the learning rate of every batch, plot the variation of these two values if the methode (recorder.plot_lr() / recorder.plot_loss() / recorder.plot()) is called.

 * `ulangel.utils.callbacks.LR_Find`: giving the minimum and the maximum of learning rate and the maximum number of iteration, change linearlly the learning rate (from the minimum value to he maximum value) at every batch.
 Combine with the Recorder, we can see the evaluation of loss so that we can find an appropriate learning rate for the training.
 Warning: if there is LR_Find in the callback list, the model is running to go through all learning rates, but not to train the model.